The best way to see the ice caves and ice formations is to get out on the ice.

-The ice on Lake Superior is thick enough to allow travel to the Ice Caves..
-Directions and advice on touring the ice formations at the bottom of this page.
+Contact Phone #s, Directions and Advice on touring the ice formations are at the bottom of this page.

 We greatly enjoyed our first visit to the Bayfield Ice Caves, so we had no problem talking ourselves into a return visit.
 Located near Cornucopia Wisconsin, and part of the Apostle Islands National Park, the Lake Superior Ice Caves are located at the NW tip of the Bayfield Peninsula.
 Each year Mother Nature creates a new landscape in the ice formations so even if you've been to the Ice Caves 10 times before, your next trip will always have new surprises.